The Trap Door (video game): Gameplay

 In Trap Door, the player takes control of Berk, who must perform tasks for "The Thing Upstairs", a never-seen entity who lives in the upper floors of the castle where Berk works.
 In order to help him complete his task, Berk must make use of the many objects lying around his part of the castle as well as the creatures that emerge from the trap door.
 Berk is assisted by Boni, a talking skull, who provides hints when picked up.
 He is also somewhat hindered by Drutt, Berk's pet who loves eating worms, as well as The Thing's impatience which manifests in form of a time limit for each task.

 Gameplay is largely based around puzzle-solving and the use and manipulation of the many objects littered around Berk's chambers.
 Berk will also need help from some of the strange creatures that lurk in the caverns under the trap door and these creatures can often be as much a hindrance as a help (as well as downright dangerous).
 Once Berk has finished taking advantage of a creature's "assistance" he also has to find a way of making sure it goes back down the trap door.

 The game has two different skill levels: "Learner Berk" and "Super Berk".
 The difference is that "Super Berk" mode includes flying ghosts that appear a set time after each task is announced.
 The ghosts hinder the player's progress by attacking Berk, sending him spinning into another room if he does not manage to avoid them.

 Tasks

-Over the course of the game, The Thing asks Berk four meals:
+Over the course of the game, The Thing asks Berk for four meals: